aunetx/blur-my-shell/README.md

 A GNOME Shell extension that adds a blur look to different parts of the GNOME Shell, including the top panel, dash and overview.

+[Want to integrate simple automatic blurring in to your application?]() # TODO link to part further down

 Functionalities:

 - blur dash with opacity prefs